 Use ETFs to Invest in Semiconductor Manufacturers

 You probably don’t realize how often semiconductors are used in today’s technology.
 From television sets to military radars to scientific laboratory equipment, semis are used all the time.
-And there are some very popular companies that manufacture semiconductors.
-Intel, Texas Instruments, and San Disk to name just a few.
+There are some very popular companies that manufacture semiconductors—Intel, Texas Instruments, and San Disk, to name just a few.

 Semiconductor ETF Basics

 If you think you might want to expose your portfolio to a little semiconductor power, then instead of buying 30 some odd semiconductor manufacture stocks, consider a prepackaged ETF targeting the semiconductor industry.